wp-plugins/sp-client-document-manager/readme.txt

 * Admin has the ability to delete or upload even if settings disable them.
 * Added a check to see if theme my login is installed.

+= 1.4.0 =
+* Removed the regular uploaded and added a file view that shows you each users files as they see it, this view also includes an uploadeder as the client would see it.
+This fixes any bugs that would not place the correct file when adding a file to a user project.
 == Upgrade Notice ==

 = 1.0.5 =